Contact Us1300 76 78 02

 What started as a food-stall staple at gatherings such as Meredith Music Festival and others is now a solid part of the furniture on Acland Street in St Kilda.
 And just in case you're worried you might miss it, look for the bright orange "tacos" sign that points to Trippy Taco Southside at the beach end of Acland Street.

-It has a long lease with sixteen years left, made up of 1+5+5+5 with rent coming in at $1950 a week including GST.
+It has a long lease with sixteen years left, made up of 1+5+5+5 from July with rent having just been reduced and coming in at $1500 a week plus GST.
 Trippy Tacos has a restaurant and cafe licence until midnight with a capacity of 100.
 All fixtures and fittings come with the venue and it is free of any supplier contracts or lease agreements.

 The vendor has realised that he cannot split himself in half and so has decided to concentrate on his original venue which is closer to home.
-Trippy Tacos suits an owner operator that wants to take on a well equipped venue in a prime location which lends itself to any style of food offering and is also ideally suited as an Uber eats site.
-The vendor is a well motivated seller, is realistic about the sale of the venue and so is only asking for offers in the region of $70,000.
+Trippy Taco suits an owner operator that wants to take on a well equipped venue in a prime location which lends itself to any style of food offering and is also ideally suited as an Uber eats site.
+The vendor is a well motivated seller, is realistic about the sale of the venue and so has set the purchase price at $70,000.
+(Price Reduction).